Hirshhorn Museum and Sculpture Garden. Photo by Lee Stalsworth.

 An active acquisitions program continually adds work to the collection in all media, with an emphasis on new work and the work of artists exhibiting at and collaborating with the museum.
 Artists such as Ai Weiwei, Doug Aitken, Mark Bradford, Nick Cave, Carlos Cruz-Diez, Douglas Gordon, David Hammons, Mona Hatoum, Robert Irwin, Claes Oldenburg, Yoko Ono, Raphael Montañez Ortiz, Susan Philipsz, Adrian Piper, Gerhard Richter, Doris Salcedo and Rachel Whiteread are represented by major works.
 Global modernism is also a collecting focus, and recent additions include works by Chung Sang-Hwa, Monir Shahroudy Farmanfarmaian, Natsuyuki Nakanishi and Park Seobo.
 African-American artists recently entering the collection include Charles Gaines, Jennie C. Jones and Senga Nengudi.

-Recent major exhibitions are “Shirin Neshat: Facing History,” “Damage Control: Art and Destruction Since 1950,” “Ai Weiwei: According to What?”
-“Doug Aitken: SONG 1,” “Yves Klein: With the Void, Full Powers,” “Anne Truitt: Perception and Reflection” and “Louise Bourgeois.”
+Recent major exhibitions are “Yayoi Kusama: Infinity Mirrors,” “Ragnar Kjartansson,” “Robert Irwin: All the Rules Will Change,” “Shirin Neshat: Facing History,” “Damage Control: Art and Destruction Since 1950” and “Ai Weiwei: According to What?”

-The “Directions” series explores new work by emerging and established artists.
+The Hirshhorn is also committed to presenting new works from emerging and established artists.
 Recent exhibitions have featured Jeremy Deller, Jennie C. Jones, Grazia Toderi, Cyprien Gaillard and Mario Garcia Torres, and Pipilotti Rist.
 The Hirshhorn’s commitment to moving-image artworks can be seen in exhibitions by artists such as Ragnar Kjartansson, Oliver Laric, Santiago Sierra and Jorge Galindo, DEMOCRACIA, Ali Kazma, Nira Pereg, Hans Op de Beeck and SUPERFLEX.

 About the Museum